deanblacc/spar/README.md

+#Spar

 Spar is a card game (from ghana).
-This project I am playing around with dropwizard for my REST service and rabbitmq for messaging.
+Wrote this to learn how to design RESTful system.
+So far written only the server side code.
+Client side code for iOS, Android and the web is yet to be written.

+##Technologies Used
+#### Dropwizard
+* RESTful web service for java.
+Simple and easy to use.

+#### RabbitMq
+* Messaging bus.
+Used to send messages between devices.
+Chose this messaging platform because it has an extensive client library for different languages

+#### Gradle
+* Build tool.
+Cleaner the and just better than maven (IMHO)

 ##How to use